Chalo1996/Mpesa_STK_API/README.md

 python manage.py runserver 8000
 ```

+## Bootstrap Superuser (UI-Friendly)

+In production you typically need a way to create the _first_ admin account.

+This repo supports a guarded bootstrap endpoint + SPA page:

+- Set `BOOTSTRAP_SUPERUSER_TOKEN` in the server environment.
+- Open the dashboard route `/bootstrap/superuser` and submit:
+  - the same bootstrap token
+  - username + password (+ optional email)

+Security notes:

+- The endpoint only works when **no superuser exists**.
+- If `BOOTSTRAP_SUPERUSER_TOKEN` is not set, the endpoint is disabled.

 ## Configuration (.env)

 All configuration is read from `.env` (loaded via `python-dotenv`).
 Use `.env.example` as a template.